stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The general requirements for the structure of a Kernel are explained in the :ref:`kernel-layer` section.
-In the LFRic API there are five different Kernel types; general purpose, CMA, inter-grid, domain and :ref:`lfric-built-ins`.
+In the LFRic API there are five different Kernel types; general purpose, CMA, inter-grid, domain, dof and :ref:`lfric-built-ins`.
 In the case of built-ins, PSyclone generates the source of the kernels.
-This section explains the rules for the other four, user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.
+This section explains the rules for the other five user-supplied kernel types and then goes on to describe their metadata and subroutine arguments.

-Domain kernels are distinct from the other three, user-supplied kernel types in that they must be passed data for the whole domain rather than a single cell-column.
+Domain kernels are distinct from the other four user-supplied kernel types because they must be passed data for the whole domain rather than a single cell-column or field.
 This permits the use of kernels that have not been written to conform to the single-column approach which simplifies the integration with existing code.
 Obviously, any parallelisation in the 'domain' kernel must be consistent with that